 If you’re unsure about being photographed in a swimsuit, I get it.
 Here are a few options for modesty and sun protection options that look good:

-Now that you’ve got a handle on what to wear for family photos on the beach in Oahu, don’t panic-shop.
-Start with what’s in your closet and build from there.
-Mix textures, balance colors, and make sure everyone can move, sit, and play.
-If you’re stuck, throw the options on a bed and text me a photo—I’m happy to weigh in.
+Now that you’ve got a handle on what to wear for family photos on the beach in Oʻahu, don’t panic-shop.
+Start with what’s already in your closet and build from there.
+Mix textures, balance colors, and make sure everyone can move, sit, and play comfortably.

-Family photos on the beach in Oahu don’t need to be stiff or overly styled.
-Wear something that lets you move, laugh, and connect.
-The goal isn’t perfection—it’s presence.
+Family photos on the beach in Oʻahu don’t need to be stiff or overly styled.
+The best images come from comfort and connection.
+Wear what lets you laugh, move, and hug without thinking twice.

 Whether you’re twirling in a dress at sunrise or chasing waves in quick-dry shorts at sunset, your clothing should support the story, not steal the scene.